4elements Logo

 Clothing

 One of the biggest errors in winter walking and snowshoeing is dressing like a Michelin man in the expectation that you are going to freeze!
 Just like all other mountain sports- it’s about the layers.
-Walking uphill in snow will get you even warmer than an uphill ascent in summer and you will soon be shedding the layers.
+Walking uphill in snow will generate considerable warmth and will soon be shedding the layers.
 A good moisture-wicking base layer is the key – both tops and bottoms (think ski underwear).
 Then a lightweight fleece, insulated layer (e.g. primaloft/ down jacket) and hardshell (waterproof and wind proof).
 A change of base layer (long sleeved top) is essential for switching out when you reach a summit and will keep you warm as you cool down on the descent.

 Cake